Risk Factors Dashboard

 Any errors, defects, breaches, disruptions or other performance problems related to our products or the delivery of our services caused by third parties could reduce our revenues, harm our reputation, result in the loss of customers, partners and vendors and the imposition of penalties or other legal or regulatory actions and otherwise damage our business.
 Interruptions in the availability of our products and the delivery of our services may reduce our revenues due to increased turnaround time to complete projects, cause us to issue credits or refunds to customers, cause customers to terminate their agreements or adversely affect our renewal rates.
 Our business, financial condition and results of operations would be materially and adversely affected if there were errors or delays in delivering our products or services, including for reasons beyond our control, and our reputation would be harmed if our customers or potential customers believe our products and services are unreliable.

 Achieving our long-term revenue and profitability goals depends significantly on our ability to allocate resources in line with our strategic objectives and control our operating costs.
-As described in Footnote 15, Organizational Restructuring, of the Notes to the Consolidated Financial Statements included in Part II, Item 8 of this 10-K, we communicated a workforce reduction in 2022 as part of our broader efforts to improve cost efficiency and better align our operating structure and resources with strategic priorities.
+In recent years, we have undertaken various actions to improve cost efficiency and better align our operating structure and resources with strategic priorities.
+In addition to employee terminations, these activities have included the reallocation of commercial and product development resources, reinvestment in and modernization of key technology platforms, consolidation of data storage and processing activities to reduce our data center footprint, and reduction of other operating expenses.
 In addition to employee terminations, our restructuring activities have included the reallocation of commercial and product development resources, reinvestment in and modernization of key technology platforms, consolidation of data storage and processing activities to reduce our data center footprint, and reduction of other operating expenses.

-If our restructuring activities do not generate the expected cost savings, our business and financial results could be adversely affected.If the Restructuring Plan does not generate the expected cost savings, our business and financial results could be adversely affected.
+If these activities do not generate the expected cost savings, our business and financial results could be adversely affected.If our restructuring activities do not generate the expected cost savings, our business and financial results could be adversely affected.
+Moreover, some of the organizational and operational changes we have made and continue to make require careful management to avoid disrupting customer, partner and employee relationships.
 Moreover, some of the organizational and operational changes we have made and are making require careful management to avoid disrupting customer, partner and employee relationships.
-Moreover, some of the organizational and operational changes we have made and are making in connection with the Restructuring Plan require careful management to avoid disrupting customer, partner and employee relationships.
+If we do not successfully manage these activities, the expected benefits may not be realized, and our operations and business could be disrupted.
 If we do not successfully manage our restructuring activities, the expected benefits may not be realized, and our operations and business could be disrupted.
-If we do not successfully manage our restructuring activities, including the Restructuring Plan, the expected benefits may not be realized, and our operations and business could be disrupted.

 We rely heavily on our management team and other personnel to operate and grow our business.
 The loss of one or more key employees, the inability to attract and retain qualified personnel, or the failure to integrate new personnel could harm our business.